 5. Your restricted stock or restricted stock units (RSUs) vested this year.
 Unlike stock options, which trigger taxes when you choose to exercise them, restricted stock and RSUs usually give you no control over the timing of your taxes because you are taxed when the shares vest.
 (The two exceptions to this are rare: opting to be taxed at grant instead by making a Section 83(b) election, which is unavailable for RSUs, or having RSUs with deferral features.)

 At vesting, you own the stock outright and have taxable W-2 income.
-Therefore, you can try to plan the timing and shifting of other income around this restricted stock/RSU income, as suggested in #1 above.
+Therefore, you can try to plan the timing and shifting of other income around this restricted stock/RSU income, as suggested in #1 above and explained in another FAQ.
 See also the considerations in #7 about whether to continue holding the stock after vesting, which are similar to the question of whether to hold NQSOs exercised this year.